New Local Body for Superfast Northamptonshire

 This is great news and a real opportunity for Northampton.
 With full fibre connectivity currently only available to 6% of premises in the UK, Northampton will be well placed to attract and grow new digital savvy business.

-Learn more about the benefits of fast and reliable broadband for business here.
+Visit the benefits for business web page to learn more about the benefits of fast and reliable broadband. for business here.